mohsenrahmanikivi/SmartBLock/README.md

 	  /* USER CODE END WHILE */
 ```

-12. It is good to know that these codes in the main.cpp file controls the servo motor
+12. It is good to know that these codes are in the main.cpp file controls the servo motor

 ```c++
   HAL_TIM_PWM_Start(&htim1, TIM_CHANNEL_1);